 1. How much time is needed to prepare for GMAT retake?

-The time required for GMAT retake would depend on your current score and your target score.
+The time required for a GMAT retake would depend on your current score and your target score.
 GMAT is a very structured test with a well-defined curriculum.
-Hence, test takers can easily prepare for GMAT with 120 to 200 hours, depending upon the starting score.
+Hence, test takers can easily prepare for the GMAT with 120 to 200 hours, depending upon the starting score.
 As a rule of thumb – allocate 10 hours for every 10 points of improvement that you seek.

 The above chart has been compiled by GMAC.
-You can clearly see that to score 700 or higher, test takers study for 120 hours on an average.
+You can clearly see that to score 700 or higher, test takers study for 120 hours on average.

 For example: if your last GMAT score was 680 and your target score is 760, then for 80-point score improvement, you would require 80 to 100 study hours.

 So, if you are planning to retake the GMAT, first compute the number of study hours and the number of days it would take you to complete those study hours.
 Once you have calculated the number of days, only then decide on a GMAT retake test date.

 We’ve covered the GMAT Preparation Time in further detail in our article on “How long does it take to prepare for the GMAT?”
 Read more..

 If the application deadline for your target business school is within 2 months, then you should not delay retaking the GMAT.
 Why?

 Because you need time to prepare for other components of your MBA application.
 If you want to seriously improve your score and have a significant scope of improvement, then retake the GMAT.